Introduction to guided tissue regeneration

 - Plasticity permits bending.

-Main disadvantage of using titanium mesh is stiffness of the material and a more complex surgery required to remove the mesh.
+The main disadvantage of using titanium mesh is stiffness of the material and a more complex surgery is required to remove the mesh.

 Bioresorbable membranes have been developed to avoid the need for surgical removal.
 These membranes can be broadly divided into two categories: natural and synthetic membranes.
-Natural membranes are made of collagen or chitosan, whereas synthetic products are made of aliphatic polyesters, primarily poly (glycolic acid) (PGA), poly (lactic acid) (PLA), poly (ε-caprolacton) (PCL) and their co-polymers 21.
+Natural membranes are made of collagen or chitosan, whereas synthetic membranes are made up of aliphatic polyesters, primarily poly (glycolic acid) (PGA), poly (lactic acid) (PLA), poly (ε-caprolacton) (PCL) and their copolymers 21.
 The main problem associated with the use of these membranes is their unpredictable resorption time and degree of degradation.

 Natural bioresorbable membranes:

 Collagen is the major insoluble fibrous protein in the extracellular matrix and in connective tissue.
-It is one of the most abundant proteins in connective tissue.
-Most abundant collagens in body are Type I, Type II and Type III.
+It is one of the most abundant proteins in the connective tissue.
+Most abundant collagens in the body are Type I, Type II and Type III.
 These have a well defined triple helical structural configuration.
 Collagen Type I polymerizes to form aggregates of fibers and bundles.
-Collagen remodelling is a continuous process in the body and its degradation occurs specifically by collagen degrading enzyme collagenase.
-The collagen membranes are primarily made up of bovine and porcine Type-I collagen.
-There are many properties of collagen which make it a suitable choice to be used as barrier membrane.
+Collagen remodeling is a ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book …….

 Properties of collagen membrane which make it useful as a barrier: